Dobatymo/taiwan-places/taiwan-places.md

 - price: 120 NTD (for entry, showers and not included)
 - showers yes, changing rooms no, lifeguards yes
 - artificial pools with sea water
-- not so convenient by public transport since the T99 bus from keelung is not very regular
+- not so convenient by public transport since the T99 bus from Keelung is not very regular
-  - otherwise there is the 1579 bus from taipei (to National Taiwan Ocean University) if you don't mind walking
+  - otherwise there is the 1579 bus from Taipei (to National Taiwan Ocean University) if you don't mind walking

 ## Dawulun Beach (大武崙) (Keelung City, Anle District)
 - [Google Maps](https://maps.app.goo.gl/BqnjDzvMCaCgCL7C7)